-Finns are the heaviest coffee drinkers in the world, consuming a whopping 10 kilos of coffee per capita yearly.
+Finns consume a whopping 10 kilos of coffee per capita yearly.
 To cater to this national affinity, small speciality coffee roasteries and artisan coffee houses are emerging across the country.

 Despite the fact that coffee drinking overshadows tea consumption in Finland, tea has been enjoying a growth in popularity among quality-conscious Finns due to its health benefits and an increasing number of intriguing blends available on the market.

-And so, coffee lovers and tea fans, have a taste of these five brands!
+And so, coffee lovers and tea fans, these Finnish products and services are meant for you.

 With the idea of changing people’s perceptions of coffee, reputed Finnish barista Lauri Pipinen opened Good Life Coffee café in Helsinki’s Kallio in 2012.
 Two years later, he joined forces with coffee enthusiast Samuli Ronkanen, and the power duo started their roasting business.

-“Our underlying idea is that good coffee isn’t that difficult,” explained Ronkanen.
+“Our underlying idea is that good coffee isn’t that difficult,” Ronkanen told us in 2018.
 “You buy better ingredients and use clean equipment and good water.
-Of course, we use all sorts of technical equipment at the roastery and put a lot of effort into making sure the coffee tastes good at the café, but we take care of all that geeky stuff so that customers have it easier.”
+Of course, we use all sorts of technical equipment at the roastery […] but we take care of all that geeky stuff so that customers have it easier.”

 Founded in 2014 out of passion for coffee and with a vision to accelerate the world’s transition to sustainable consumption, this coffee subscription service enables consumers to effortlessly order fresh artisan coffee from over a dozen Finnish roasteries straight to their mailboxes.